On the Adversarial Robustness of Online Importance Sampling: Introduction

 A hypergraph $G=(V,E)$ is a generalization of a graph, where edges (called hyperedges) can connect any number of vertices (i.e., every $e\in E$ is a subset of $V$).
 One fundamental object in the study of hypergraphs is a cut, which is a partition of the vertex set $V$ into two disjoint sets $S\subseteq V$ and $V\setminus S$, and whose value is defined as $\mintcut_G(S) \eqdef \sum_{e\in E} \indic{0<|e\cap S| < |e|} \cdot w_e$.
 Notably, the number of hyperedges can be as large as $2^{|V|}$, and therefore, computing exact cuts in hypergraphs is often infeasible.
-One approach to overcoming this is to construct succinct data structures which preserve the cut values of the hypergraph.
+This motivates the constructions of succinct cut sparsifiers that preserve the cut values of the hypergraph.

 \begin{definition} Given a hypergraph $G=(V,E)$, a reweighted subgraph $G'=(V,E')$ of $G$ is called a quality \emph{$(1\pm \epsilon)$-cut sparsifier} of $G$ if,